Free volunteer survey templates

 Consider this: A study by Huynh et al. (2014) found that volunteer emergency service workers who felt connected to their organization reported significantly higher happiness levels.

 This sense of connectedness was primarily fostered by the factors within an organization's control—support and training.
 A strategic engagement can boost not just a volunteer's productivity but their overall well-being as well.

 In other words, it's the secret to keeping your volunteer network happy and activated.

-But engagement can also seem somewhat nebulous and difficult to measure, discouraging many organizations from implementing any kind of formal volunteer engagement strategy.
+However, engagement can also seem nebulous and challenging to measure, discouraging many organizations from implementing formal volunteer engagement strategies.

 Why engagement?
-Businesses are realizing that they’re powered by people and motivated, passionate employees drive success.
-So if engagement is an essential feature of running successful businesses, then why can’t community programs leverage similar strategies to boost volunteer engagement?
+Businesses are realizing that they're powered by people, and motivated, passionate employees drive success.
+So, if engagement is essential to running successful companies, why can't community programs leverage similar strategies to boost volunteer engagement?

 If your program is powered, even in part, by volunteers, you need to invest in strategic engagement.

 - The Benefits of an Effective Volunteer Engagement Strategy

 What is Volunteer Engagement?